 When it comes to choosing a niche, the sky truly is the limit.
 If there’s a topic area that has enough demand—and you’re genuinely interested in building a blog business around it—then you’ve got the makings of a potentially profitable niche.
 Check out my guide for much more: How to Pick a Niche to Blog About (+ Examples).

-The reason picking a niche comes first, is that the way in which your blog functions as a business, will be heavily influenced by the niche you’re operating in.
+The reason why picking a niche comes first when laying out your blog business plans—is that the way in which your blog functions as a business, will be heavily influenced by the niche you’re operating in.
 It’s only after you’ve landed on a clear niche that you can move into defining and learning more about your audience you’ll be serving.

 Learning about your target audience